Claire Chesnier

 Beauté(s)

-Contributions de : Estèla Alliaud, Claire Chesnier, Sophie Desrosiers, Philippe Descola, Vincent Dulom, Fabrice Lauterjung, Yves Le Fur, Yves Michaud, Camille Saint-Jacques, Michel Thévoz, Jean-Charles Vergne.
+Contributions of : Estèla Alliaud, Claire Chesnier, Sophie Desrosiers, Philippe Descola, Vincent Dulom, Fabrice Lauterjung, Yves Le Fur, Yves Michaud, Camille Saint-Jacques, Michel Thévoz, Jean-Charles Vergne.

-sous la direction de François-Marie Deyrolle, Camille Saint-Jacques et Eric Suchère
+under the direction of François-Marie Deyrolle, Camille Saint-Jacques and Eric Suchère

 http://www.editionslateliercontemporain.net/a-paraitre/beautes/article/la-beaute